wajahatkarim3/EasyFlipWidget/README.md

 # EasyFlipWidget
-A Flutter widget for flipping views inspired from [EasyFlipView](https://github.com/wajahatkarim3/EasyFlipView)
+A quick and easy Flutter flipping widget through which you can create widgets with two sides like credit cards, poker cards etc. inspired from [EasyFlipView](https://github.com/wajahatkarim3/EasyFlipView)